-Here’s the second installment in our new series of Friday Folks.
+Here’s the second instalment in our new series of Friday Folks.
 The introductory post about was really well received and like us, many people found Dee amazing.
 We’re certain that Heather Moore of Skinny laMinx will be equally inspirational!
-We’ve stocked Heather’s products in our H is for Home shop since we launched – and they’ve always proved really popular.
+We stocked Heather’s products in our H is for Home shop When we launched – and they’ve always proved really popular.

 Who are you & what do you do?

 I’m Heather Moore and I’m an illustrator and surface designer.
 I have a label called Skinny laMinx, for which I design and produce fabrics, make things with my fabrics, and also do other bits and bobs.